 In case of minor illness or accident, basic first aid will be administered on site by Head Start staff.
 Staff is trained in first aid and CPR.
+Staff will be capable of administering first aid or CPR until emergency medical services arrives.
 If an illness or accident requires additional medical attention, the child will be transported by ambulance to the nearest hospital.
 A staff member will accompany the child to the hospital until the parent has arrived.
 The parent will be notified immediately.
 If the parent cannot be contacted, the emergency contact person will be contacted.
 If that person is not available, the local police department will be contacted to locate and inform the parent or legal guardian of the situation with their child.
-Illinois Valley carries insurance to cover any injury or accident that may occur to a child while in attendance at Head Start.
+IVEDC Head Start carries insurance to cover any injury or accident that may occur to a child while in attendance at IVEDC Head Start.